C.A. Thayer (1895): As a cod fisherman

 Between 1925 and 1930, C.A.
 Thayer made yearly voyages from Poulsbo, Washington, to Alaska's Bering Sea cod-fishing waters.
 In addition to supplies, she carried upwards of thirty men north, including fourteen fishermen and twelve "dressers" (the men who cleaned and cured the catch).
 At about 4:30am each day, the fishermen launched their Grand Banks dories over the rails, and then fished standing up, with handlines dropped over both sides of their small boats.
-When the fishing was good, a man might catch 300-350 cod in a five-hour period.
+When the fishing was good, a man might catch 300–350 cod in a five-hour period.

 After a decade-long, Depression-era lay-up in Lake Union, the U.S. Army purchased C.A.
 Thayer from J.E.
 Shields for use in the war effort.
 In 1942, the Army removed her masts and used Thayer as an ammunition barge in British Columbia.
-After World War II, Shields bought his ship back from the Army, fitted her with masts once again, and returned her to codfishing.
+After World War II, Shields bought his ship back from the Army, fitted her with masts once again, and returned her to cod fishing.
 Her final voyage was in 1950.

 Restoration

 The State of California purchased C.A.
-Thayer in 1956.
+Thayer in 1956 from Charles McNeal who used her as a tourist attraction.
 After preliminary restoration in Seattle, Washington, a volunteer crew sailed her down the coast to San Francisco.
 (In the 1956 movie Julie, there is a scene where a man is sitting on an airplane reading a San Francisco newspaper.
 The newspaper has the headline "Ex-master Awaits Return of Schooner C.A.Thayer" above a photo of what is clearly the ship C.A.Thayer.
 To the right is a photo showing the ex-master of the ship next to his wife.)

 The San Francisco Maritime Museum performed more extensive repairs and refitting, and opened C.A.
 Thayer to the public in 1963.
 The vessel was transferred to the National Park Service in 1978, and designated a National Historic Landmark in 1984.

 After 40 years as a museum ship, C.A.
 Thayer has again been restored, a restoration which took three years from 2004, and which resulted in her temporary removal from her berth at the San Francisco Maritime National Historical Park.
 Approximately 80% of the ship's timbers were replaced with new timbers matching the original wood.
 The ship sailed back to the Hyde Street Pier on 12 April 2007.

 In Nov.
 2016 she was moved to Alameda to be painted, get new booms and gaffs, and have three masts and a bowsprit installed by the Bay Ship and Yacht Company.
 She returned to the Hyde Street Pier in Feb.
 2017.
 In 2017 she will be rigged with a new set of sails.